 Honours degree at 2.1 or above, or a Masters degree in Philosophy or a relevant discipline.
-IELTS of 6.5 with a minimum of 6.0 in the written component, or equivalent.
+For full entry requirements, please see website.

 Months of entry

 January, December, November, October, September, August, July, June, May, April, March, February

 The Philosophy Programme offers both taught postgraduate courses and supervision for postgraduate degrees by research.
 We welcome applicants who already have an Honours degree in Philosophy, as well as those with backgrounds in related disciplines who wish to take up philosophy at an advanced level.
 We are also keen to support interdisciplinary work, particularly in Philosophy and the Arts.

 If you wish to work in one of the following areas, we would be particularly interested in hearing from you:

 - European Philosophy: you would be joining a team of researchers - both staff and postgraduates - committed to exploring some of the most exciting developments in recent continental philosophy.

 - Specialisms include: Phenomenology and Hermeneutics, Postmodernism, Feminist Philosophy, Recent French Philosophy, Philosophies of Affect and the Body, as well as Nietzsche, Badiou, Bergson, Foucault, Gadamer, Henry, Irigaray, Deleuze, Laruelle, and Lyotard.

 Recent Analytic Philosophy: you would be working with specialists whose own research regularly involves them in the international research community, and who have ongoing projects in Philosophy of Mind, and Philosophy of Science (including cognitive science and artificial intelligence).